yigepingzi/SVR-RC/README.md

 # SVR-RC
-Single-view Implicit 3D Reconstruction via Random Ray Casting
+This is the repository for the paper titled "Single-view Implicit 3D Reconstruction via Random Ray Casting".
+Code will be uploaded after the paper is accepted.